TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/Index.rst

 You can use Fluid in TYPO3 to do one of the following:

-* Create a template (theme) in combination with TypoScript :ref:`FLUIDTEMPLATE <t3tsref:t3tsrefcobj-fluidtemplate>`.
+* Create a template (theme) using a combination of TypoScript :ref:`FLUIDTEMPLATE <t3tsref:t3tsrefcobj-fluidtemplate>` and Fluid.
   Check out the :ref:`t3sitepackage:start` which walks you through the creation of a sitepackage extension.
 * :ref:`adding-your-own-content-elements` in addition to the already existing content elements TYPO3 supplies.
-* The the previous point describes the lightweight components which are created using a combination of TypoScript and Fluid.
+* The previous point describes the lightweight components which are created using a combination of TypoScript and Fluid.
 If you need more functionality or flexibility in your content element, you can create a content plugin using a combination of Extbase and Fluid.
 This is explained in :ref:`t3extbasebook:start`
 * Use Fluid to create emails using the :ref:`TYPO3 Mail API <mail-fluid-email>`.
+* Use Fluid in :ref:`Backend Modules <backend-modules-template>`.

 Example Fluid snippet
 =====================